This tutorial describes how to set up your system by installing julia, Mimi, and the Mimi registry.

 - other editors such as Emacs and Sublime have julia extensions that add various levels of support for the julia language.

 Once julia is installed, start julia and you should see a julia command prompt.
-To install the Mimi package, issue the following command from the Pkg REPL mode, which is entered by typing
+Begin an interactive Julia session and enter the Package REPL, which is entered by typing

 ] and exited with a single backspace: